FOREX-Dollar on track for winning week as US jobs data awaited, euro firm

 A surprisingly robust private U.S. jobs report from ADP

-Friday will give the Fed more reason to raise rates at its March
+give the Fed more reason to raise interest rates at its March

 Markets were pricing in more than a 90 percent chance of a